Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Experimental setup and method

 \subsection{Optical pumping system}

-The superconducting magnet (FROST) provides a homogeneous magnetic field up to 5 T within the central area of its 76-cm-long and 13-cm-diameter warm bore.
-In this work, the magnet is operated at 2, 3, and 4 T for the high-field MEOP tests of polarized $^3$He.
-Pure $^3$He gas of 1-torr pressure is sealed in a cylindrical borosilicate glass cell 5 cm in length and 5 cm in diameter.
+The superconducting magnet provides a homogeneous magnetic field up to 5\,T within the central area of its 76-cm-long and 13-cm-diameter warm bore.
+In this work, the magnet is operated at 2, 3 and 4\,T for the high-field MEOP tests of polarized $^3$He.
+Pure $^3$He gas of 1-torr pressure is sealed in a cylindrical borosilicate glass cell 5\,cm in length and 5\,cm in diameter.
 Electrical plasma discharge is induced by the electrodes spirally wound around the outer surface of the cell wall.
-A 41-MHz RF signal is generated by an SRS generator (SG382), amplified by an RF amplifier, and tuned with a radio transformer before being sent to the electrodes.
-A Keopsys continuous-wave ytterbium-fiber laser system provides linearly polarized laser light with a tunable frequency range of about 100 GHz, a nominal bandwidth of 2 GHz, and an output power range of 3 -- 10 W. The pumping light is delivered to the laser enclosure with an optical fiber and then passes through a linearly polarizing beamsplitter cube followed by a quarter-wave plate to ensure circular polarization, and finally guided by a lens to illuminate the full volume of the $^3$He cell.
-A broadband mirror (750 -- 1100 nm) is mounted downstream of the cell to enhance the pumping power with the reflected laser light back to the cell.
+An RF signal, typically between 10 and 50\,MHz, is generated by an SRS generator (SG382), amplified by an RF amplifier and tuned with a radio transformer before being sent to the electrodes.
+A Keopsys continuous-wave ytterbium-fiber laser system provides linearly polarized laser light with a tunable frequency range of about 100\,GHz, a nominal bandwidth of 2\,GHz and an output power range of 3--10\,W. The pumping light is delivered into the laser enclosure using a high-power optical fiber, which is coupled to a collimator on a rotatable mount inside the enclosure.
+The pumping light first passes through a linearly polarizing beamsplitter cube and a quarter-wave plate to ensure circular polarization, then guided by a lens to illuminate the full volume of the $^3$He cell.